beekhof/beekhof.github.io/_posts/2019-10-11-savaged-by-softdog.md

 ---
 date: 2019-10-11 13:55
 title: Savaged by Softdog, a Cautionary Tale
 excerpt: Hardware is imperfect, and software contains bugs.
-Don't use software based watchdogs for the latter.
+Don't use software based watchdogs and expect to survive the latter.
 published: false
 tags:
 - high availability